List of Bewitched characters: Dr. Bombay

 Dr. Bombay (Bernard Fox) is a witch doctor and womanizer, almost always accompanied by a buxom assistant in a nurse's outfit.
 He constantly cracks stale jokes.
 A strange occurrence or condition caused by a supernatural illness is occasionally used as a plot device, and his assistance is often sought.
 He could be summoned by the phrase: "Calling Dr. Bombay, calling Dr. Bombay.
 Emergency, come right away."
 His first name, Hubert, was revealed in the final episode of the spinoff series Tabitha where he marries his mortal nurse.

 Esmeralda

 Esmeralda (Alice Ghostley) is the Stephenses' anxiety-ridden and magically inept "Yoo-Hoo" maid.
-She is prone to uncontrolled bursts of magic (especially when she sneezes) and becomes invisible when she's nervous.
+She is prone to uncontrolled bursts of magic (especially when she sneezes) and becomes invisible when she is nervous.
 Like Clara, her magic is unpredictable but, because her powers are weak, the manifestations usually fade away in time.
 Esmeralda was introduced in 1969 after Lorne's death.
 Ghostley stated that she did not consider her character as a replacement for Clara.